 International Student Alumni

 The International Students and Scholars (ISS) Office has gathered several resources that will be helpful during your HMC career.
 Please use the information on these pages to make processing requests to the ISS Office.
-We encourage you to follow ISS on Instagram @international_mudders for news and updates about programs and other activities.
 As always, please do not hesitate to contact the ISS Office at email@example.com if you need assistance at any time.

 Optional Practical Training Stem Extension